dvonrohr/vim/README.md

 - run 'git submodule init'
 - run 'git submodule update'

-## Install on Mac or Linux:
-- clone the repository to a folder named '.vim' in your user-directory
-- Symlink '.vim/.vimrc' to 'USERDIR/.vimrc'
-- Symlink '.vim/.gvimrc' to 'USERDIR/.gvimrc'
-- Symlink '.vim/.editorconfig' to 'USERDIR/.editorconfig'

 ***IMPORTANT!!!*** You need vim <= 8.0 as it makes uses of vim's new plugin feature.